jrheard/blog/_drafts/quinto.md

 From what I can piece together from [BoardGameGeek](https://boardgamegeek.com/boardgame/2366/quinto), Quinto was printed once in 1964, once in 1968, and then never again.
 My friend's copy was a purchase from Goodwill.

 Several different versions of Quinto were printed, each using different board sizes and tile distributions.
 For my program, I picked an arbitrary board size I liked, but I used the same [tile distribution](https://github.com/jrheard/quinto/blob/2913a907344d2c016793785badf276c3c86dc04f/src/quinto/deck.cljs#L7) from the particular version I'd played at my friend's house.

+[This video](https://www.youtube.com/watch?v=NeKIgFFtuoo) shows a version that sometimes uses a different base number instead of 5, which is interesting—the version I played on didn't have that feature, so I didn't include it.
+Exercise for the reader, pull requests accepted, etc.

 To be honest, I think Quinto died out because it's not a very good game.
 It was fun to program, though!